Table of Contents

 -F

 Force the operation.
-This allows you to delete locally modified files, and unlink files without being prompted for a confirmation.
+This allows you to delete locally modified files, and unlink files and delete revisions without being prompted for confirmation.

 -jpatternList